megat69/AlgorithmicEditor_Plugins/README.md

 The `Plugin` class will grant you access to a few functions that you might find useful when creating a plugin.
 It's up to you to use them or not, please also note that you can also create your own methods for your class.<br>
 Those functions include :
 - `init()` : Allows you to log a message, or basically do any task once the plugin is loaded.
-  - Beware, just like `__init__(app)`, it is ran BEFORE curses wraps around main.
+  - Beware, just like `__init__(app)`, it is ran BEFORE curses wraps around `main`.
 Accessing curses methods at this point will simply crash the editor. *This behaviour might get changed in the future.*
 - `add_command(character:str, function:Callable, description:str, hidden:bool = False)` : Probably the most interesting method, the `add_command` method will simply...
 Well, create a command.
   - Most official plugins do that, if you want to check on how they do.
   - It takes as arguments :